chriskinsman/pispeedtest/README.md

 2. Install k3s.
 Easy instructions for installing k3s using k3sup are here: [k3sup]
 (https://github.com/alexellis/k3sup]).
 3. Make sure kubectl is configured
+4. kubectl create namespace speedtest - Manual step since helm3 has issues with the --namespace flag and creating the namespace
-4. helm install speedtestpi4 . --set influxdb.password=<XXXXX> --namespace speedtest
+5. helm install speedtest . --set influxdb.password=<XXXXX> --namespace speedtest
-5. Log into grafana at http://<hostname>, user: admin, password: admin
+6. Log into grafana at http://<hostname>, user: admin, password: admin
-6. Change grafana password
+7. Change grafana password
-6. Add influxdb as a data source
+8. Add influxdb as a data source
-7. Import the dashboard.json file in the root for a starting point
+9. Import the dashboard.json file in the root for a starting point

 If you already have an influxdb / grafana installation feel free to just use the speedtest-agent container to funnel stats to your install.